 The Construction TrailBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Yunnan

 The construction boom continues at full pelt across the continent, with Kunming and it’s surrounding provinces being no different.
 The capital of Yunnan, Kunming is a vast concrete jungle peppered with the occasional canal, pet market and tourist cafe.

-As we reach the cloud line, aggressive nebulae cluster with an untold urgency, merging and clotting in hues of charcoal and slate.
-Powerful adolescent rays smash through the mobilizing vapor, setting the moist air ablaze, tempting out shy beads of water from the now thinning air.
-Bulbous water droplets pummel the saturated cyclists, making their ascent an adventure to be told for generations.
+As we reach the cloud line where aggressive nebulae cluster with untold urgency, merging and clotting in hues of charcoal and slate.
+Powerful, adolescent sun beams smash through the mobilizing vapor, setting the moist air ablaze and tempting out shy beads of water from the now thinning air.
+Bulbous water droplets pummel the saturated cyclists making their ascent an adventure to be told for generations.

 The Temple of a Million YearsBarnaby Jaco Skinner / Nikon D4 / 14 - 200 f2.8 / Yunnan (original SOLD to private collector)